ZNav/orbit/README.md

 	x = previous value
 	t = type x is to be read as
+	q = saved data queue

 A table has the following initial values:

 	x = null
 	t = binary
+	q = empty queue

 Possible values of t are:

-string
+1. string
-int
+2. int
-binary
+3. binary

+#### Notes on Types and Variables
-x can be set by certain drop operators.
+1. x can be set by certain drop operators.
-If types do not match they are both treated as binary.
+2. If types do not match they are both treated as binary.

 Drop operators run a 3 by 3 sub table and perform some operation on the value of x at the end.
 Sub tables can contain drop operators.
 The program starts with a single operator which MUST